Best WordPress Chrome Extensions that you Must Have in 2023

 Today our article is about the best WordPress Chrome extensions that you must have in 2023.
 This is an always-updated list, so make sure to check it out from time to time, if you are a WordPress user and interested in finding some nifty extensions for everyday use.

 Why You Need WordPress Chrome Extensions

 Chrome extensions can do literally everything.
 And we mean it!

-Whether you want to check your grammar right when you are typing something on your browser window, or need to take the screenshot of a portion of the page, or even when you need to secure yourself by using a VPN, all of them have something in common.
+Whether you want to check your grammar right when you are typing something on your browser window, need to take a screenshot of a portion of the page, or even when you need to secure yourself by using a VPN, all of them have something in common.

 Yes, all of them can be done using chrome extensions!

 Here is a pie chart with chrome extensions per category.
 A huge list, to be honest.
 But a big chunk of them, specifically 24.9% is categorized to improve productivity, while 7.2% is categorized as developer tools.

 If it weren’t for the chrome extensions, you would have to use individual apps for all the features that we have pointed out here.
 This is how Chrome extensions help us out with useful functionalities.

 Even when it comes to WordPress, it has some exciting extensions to offer, and that is what we will cover in this article.
 Ready for it?
 Let’s start with the list then!